 Division of Property in California Divorce

 Unless you’ve agreed upon a settlement or already have an asset division agreement drafted and reviewed by your lawyer, the court will often distribute assets and debts in a “50-50” split.
-This means that if your spouse or partner earned more than you did during the marriage, then he or she will keep most of their assets and you will keep most of yours if it comes down to a division of property by “50-50”.
+This means that if your spouse or partner earned more than you did during the marriage, then he or she will keep most of their assets, and you will keep most of yours if it comes down to a property division by “50-50”.

 If you and your spouse or partner cannot agree on how to divide the property and debt, then the court will often order each party to prepare a separate settlement agreement and present them to the judge at trial.

 The Role of a Divorce Lawyer in Your Divorce Case

 It is best to hire an experienced California family law attorney to guide you through the divorce process and represent you in court.
 A good divorce attorney will explain your legal options, help you understand what needs to be done, and lay out what’s going on at each step of the process from beginning to end.

 If you and your spouse or partner agree upon the divorce terms, hiring an attorney will help you finalize all necessary paperwork faster and avoid issues with heated disagreements over who gets what.

 Similarly, if there’s a chance that one of you will not be willing to work with the other or negotiate an agreement, then you should hire an attorney to help guide and protect you throughout the process.

 Talk to Skilled Divorce Attorneys at Alkam Law Offices Today

 If you are considering filing for divorce in California or have already filed your petition, contact Alkam Law today.
 We are available to answer any of your questions at +1 (714) 491-2556.